 General Hut Amenities

 Most of the huts sleep sixteen people, but size ranges from 3 beds to 20.
 Beds are usually divided among three or four shared sleeping rooms.
 Huts are booked to capacity and are often shared by more than one group, including guide services and their clients.
 Overflow camping around the huts is not permitted.
+You can review our "Hut Etiquette" document for some helpful tips on how a little common-sense courtesy can make everyones hut trip a memorable experience.

 10th Mountain owned huts are equipped with wood burning stoves for heating and cooking, firewood and starter paper, matches, propane burners for cooking, photovoltaic lighting, cooking and eating utensils, TP, mattresses, pillows, and decks.
 You need to bring a sleeping bag, food, personal, and emergency gear.
 Hut users melt snow for water in the winter and collect water from streams in the summer.
 Hut users are responsible for drinking water purification.